Storage bloggers dissect big data, FCoE and more as we wrap up the storage blogs from May.

 When asked to evaluate how well they are using analytics, such as applying data, statistical and quantitative analysis, descriptive and predictive models to drive decisions and enhance customer experience, most organisations' perceptions are very different from reality.

-Widget has launched its plan of attack to start selling the groundbreaking sound system from Orbitsound to more resellers and retailers.
-The soundbar speaker system is able to deliver stereo sound through a single speaker and has already sold in large quantities on the high street in John Lewis, Har
+Widget has launched its plan of attack to start selling the groundbreaking sound system from Orbit sound to more resellers and retailers.

 New regulations around carbon reduction will force companies to hire in new green IT skills, according to the BCS.